 Walk 10b of T100 Welcome to the Kitchen Table

 After leaving the bustle of Leysdown-on-Sea this walk offers a sense of remoteness, taking in open and wild country all the way to the Ferry Inn mostly along the top of the sea defence embankments, which provide good views over the surroundings.
-We pass the hamlet of Shellness, a private estate with a naturist beach, which we won’t visit.
-We may stop off at Harty Church en route if time allows.
+The walk passes the hamlet of Shellness, a private estate with a naturist beach, which is not on the tour!
+You can stop off at Harty Church en route if time allows.

 Please note there is no public transport from The Ferry House Inn.
-It is possible to walk back to Leysdown but please note we cannot provide a walk leader and anyone undertaking a return walk will do so at their own risk.
-We recommend you bring a torch.
+It is possible to walk back to Leysdown but we recommend you bring a torch.
 Alternatively, please see taxi firm details below.

-- Meet: Grassy area at the junction of The Promenade and the Leysdown Road, Leysdown-on-Sea (near Ron Wood’s Fish & Chips and the Rose and Crown)
+- Meeting point: Grassy area at the junction of The Promenade and the Leysdown Road, Leysdown-on-Sea (near Ron Wood’s Fish & Chips and the Rose and Crown)

 - 5.15 pm: Registration